Skip to content

 Tips

-• When adding nodes of a sharded cluster, add each node separately using the --cluster mycluster option for the MongoDB Cluster Summary dashboard to populate correctly.
+• When adding nodes to a sharded cluster, ensure to add each node separately using the --cluster mycluster option.
+This allows the MongoDB Cluster Summary dashboard to populate correctly.

-• Atlas doesn’t support direct connections.
-When connecting to an Atlas instance, use the pmm-admin option --direct-connection=false.
-(Doing so will prevent replicaset status from working and the MongoDB Overview dashboard widget will show invalid values.)
+• When connecting to an Atlas instance, keep in mind that direct connections are not supported.
+Make sure to use the --direct-connection=false option with pmm-admin.
+Otherwise, replicaset status functionality will not work as expected, and the MongoDB Overview dashboard widget will show invalid values.

 Examples